 We are getting increasing numbers of queries from clients at risk of redundancy.
 In the current times, such enquiries are not surprising.
 What is surprising is the number of people being made redundant whilst their employer is actively recruiting for staff.
-Read on for more information.
+At Lincs Law Employment Solicitors, we want to help and this post sets out information and guidance to assist.
+However, if you would like to discuss your situation with a qualified, specialist, employment solicitor, just call us on 01522 440512 for a free consultation.

 As a brief overview, where an employer is considering making redundancies, they must establish that: